-At the 2008 Annual General Meeting, following a motion by the former Nomination Committee, Vigo Carlund, Wilhelm Klingspor, Erik Mitteregger, Stig Nordin, Allen Sangines-Krause and Cristina Stenbeck were re-elected members of the Company's Board.
+At the 2009 Annual General Meeting, following a motion by the former Nomination Committee, Vigo Carlund, Wilhelm Klingspor, Erik Mitteregger, Stig Nordin, Allen Sangines-Krause and Cristina Stenbeck were re-elected members of the Company's Board and John Hewko was elected as a new Board member.
 The Annual General Meeting re-elected Cristina Stenbeck as Chairman of the Board.
-In May, the employees' organizations appointed Per Eriksson and Geron Forsman as ordinary employee Board members with Bo Myrberg and Tobias Söderholm as deputies.
+In May, the employees' organizations appointed Geron Forsman and Bo Myrberg as ordinary employee Board members with Magnus Borg and Tobias Söderholm as deputies.

-The independence of Board members is specified in the table on page 27.
-None of the Board members are employed within the Group, with the exception of the employee representatives.
-Information concerning individual Board members and Group Management is also presented in the Annual Report on pages 7-8 and in Note 27 to the consolidated accounts, Personnel.
-Information concerning share-based and share-price-related incentive programs relating to the Kinnevik share for the Company management is presented in Note 27 in the consolidated accounts.
+The independence of Board members is specified in the table on page 31.
+None of the Board members is employed within the Group, with the exception of the employee representatives.
+Information concerning individual Board members and Group Management is also presented in the Annual Report on pages 7-8 and in Note 29 to the consolidated accounts, Personnel.
+Information concerning share-based and share-price-related incentive programs relating to the Kinnevik share for the Company management is presented in Note 29 in the consolidated accounts.
 There are currently no outstanding share-based or share-price-related incentive programs for the Board.